eth-cscs/sarus/doc/user/user_guide.rst

 ----------------------

-All the environment variables defined in the host process environment will be transferred into the container, however, any environment variables defined in the container description, e.g., Docker ENV-defined variables, will be sourced and override those.
+All the environment variables defined in the host process environment will be transferred into the container; however, any environment variables defined in the container image, e.g., Docker ENV-defined variables, will be sourced and override those.

 .. _user-custom-mounts: